TessaiMusa/TrainingJapanese/README.md

 Website: https://tessaimusa.github.io/TrainingJapanese

-Currently Listenning does not work on Chrome for Android due to non standard implimentation of WebSpeech API.
+Currently Listening does not work on Chrome for Android due to non standard implementation of WebSpeech API.
-You may need to install Japanese voice language in order to work
+You may need to install Japanese voice language for listening order to work